 I’m sorry if you were looking for a ‘get rich quick’ how-to post, but this isn’t an invitation to spend like a millionaire, it’s an invitation to live like one – which ultimately means to do all of the things you’ve only dreamed of doing.
 Of course, you might not get to stay in five star hotels or rent a penthouse suite, but you have to be open to compromises which are always better in the end than making excuses not to go at all.

 So basically, this is what you will need:

 - a plan – it doesn’t have to be elaborate.
-Just spend 20 minutes doing a quick google search of costs/prices of the things you want to do.
+Just spend 20 minutes doing a quick Google search of costs/prices of the things you want to do.
 Is it as bad as you thought it would be?
-If not, keep working on your plan, but even if it costs a lot, it’s worth not abandoning the idea if you can save enough to do it within 2-3 years, almost anything is better than waiting 40 years!
+If not, keep working on your plan, cut a few bits here and there, but even if it costs a lot, it’s worth not abandoning the idea if you can save enough to do it within 2-3 years, almost anything is better than waiting 40 years!

 - ‘one day’ disease

 - to be wasting money on dream-unrelated stuff

 Get a piece of paper and write down the answers to these questions now:

 - What would you do if you had a million dollars?